Ricki Lake Reveals Behind The Scenes Info About ‘The Masked Singer’

 — Eyewitness News (@wchs8fox11) February 7, 2019

-In the end, show judge Robin Thicke was indeed able to guess Lake’s identify, pointing out that even in costume, he recognized Lake’s signature “hand over heart gesture” from her long-running talkshow.
+In the end, show judge Robin Thicke was indeed able to guess Lake’s identify, pointing out that even in costume, he recognized Lake’s signature “hand over heart gesture” from her long-running talk show.

 “I forgot that my show was such a phenomenon back in the day,” she said.
 That Thicke would notice “is just surreal.
 I’ve been in this business 30-plus years since ‘Hairspray’ and it’s just nice to still be welcomed back with open arms.”